-The Best Kids Daily Schedule Template (Free Printable)
+Best Daily Routine Checklist for Kids (Free Printable)

 It’s before school.
 And the morning rush is in full swing.

-The top scenario (above) used to be our everyday experience.
+The first scenario used to be our everyday experience.
 Mornings were terrible.
 We were all in tears.
 And we had to seriously adjust our before school routine (see here for what we did).

 What should be included in a morning routine?

-Like all great things, it’s up to you.
+Like all good things, your morning routine is up to you.

 We’ve found that the trick is to give kids more “good habit“ items in the morning.
 Tasks that get them ready for the day and out the door.
 Because in our experience, if you stuff too much in the mornings, it will hurt more than help.

-So, these are all great kids morning checklist ideas:
+So, these are all the great kids morning checklist ideas on the free printable: